centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-mscs-nrpe.md

 ## Important information

-* You cannot use the `|` character in your Centreon Macro definitions
+* You cannot use `|` and `!` characters in your Centreon Macro values.
+Prefer using RestAPI version of the Pack if you really need it.